UtrechtUniversity/getting-started/README.md

 ## Usage

 ### Platform for research and UU projects
-Use this organization for research projects or other UU-related work.
+Use this GitHub organization for research projects or other UU-related work.
 Do not use this organization for exercises or personal activities.

 ### Code and non-sensitive data
 This GitHub organization is meant for managing source code.
-GitHub is not suited to store datasets with personal data or sensitive data exceeding the security level of this GitHub organization.
+Using this GitHub organization is not recommended for storing datasets with personal or sensitive data (feel free to [contact us](https://github.com/UtrechtUniversity/getting-started#contact) for advice), for alternatives you can consult the [Tooladvisor](https://tools.uu.nl/tooladvisor/).
 However, it may be used for version control of documents or small-sized datasets.
 For research data, make sure that you create a data management plan first, and choose an [appropriate storage solution](https://www.uu.nl/en/research/research-data-management/tools-services/tools-for-storing-and-managing-data/storage-solutions).
-For other objects, you could use the [Tooladvisor](https://tools.uu.nl/tooladvisor/).

 ### Work responsibly
 Be aware of the general university's [user regulations](https://intranet.uu.nl/en/security/information-security-policy-and-regulations) for ICT platforms, and [security best practices for GitHub](./docs/security-best-practices.md).